 Frequently Asked Questions

-Q: Can this mower handle thick St. Augustine or Bermuda grass?
+Q: Does this mower work on St. Augustine or thick Bermuda grass?

 Q: How do I sharpen the blades?